devfake/flox/README.md

 You can edit your admin account (username and password) in the settings page (link is in footer).

-You can also set options to display release date and/or genre of your own movie list.
+You can also set options to display release date and/or genre of your own list.
 Both will still display on search, trending and upcoming.

 ### Development